List of The Legend of Zelda manga: Skyward Sword

 The Legend of Zelda: Skyward Sword is a manga loosely based on the game of the same name drawn by Akira Himekawa.
 The 32 pages of the manga were included in the artbook Hyrule Historia.
 The manga serves as a prequel to the story of Skyward Sword.

 Twilight Princess

 A manga series based on The Legend of Zelda: Twilight Princess, penned and illustrated by Akira Himekawa, was first released on February 8, 2016.
 The adaptation began almost ten years after the release of the game on which it is based, but only a month before the release of the high-definition remake for the Wii U, Twilight Princess HD.
-The series concluded in January 2022 with 70 chapters spread across 11 volumes, nine of which have been translated into English to date.
+The series concluded in January 2022 with 70 chapters spread across 11 volumes, all of which have since been translated and released into English.